 Maurice is a pioneering digital creator who is most well-known for the Black Weblog Awards, the Web's longest running event celebrating Black bloggers, video bloggers, and podcasters.
 Other projects of Maurice's include the award-winning podcast Revision Path, 28 Days of the Web, and The Year of Tea.
-His projects and overall design work and advocacy have been recognized by NPR, News One, CNN, AIGA, HOW, Print, The Dieline, Creative Market, Buffer, the Columbia Journalism Review, The Atlanta-Journal Constitution, and The Los Angeles Times.
+His projects and overall design work and advocacy have been recognized by Apple, NPR, News One, CNN, AIGA, HOW, Print, The Dieline, Creative Market, Buffer, the Columbia Journalism Review, The Atlanta-Journal Constitution, and The Los Angeles Times.

 Maurice is also an educator, and has built curricula and taught courses on web design, web development, email marketing, WordPress, and podcasting for thousands of students over the past ten years.

 Maurice is the 2018 recipient of the Steven Heller Prize for Cultural Commentary from AIGA, was named as one of GDUSA’s “People to Watch” in 2018, and was named one of Atlanta’s “Power 30 Under 30″ in the field of Science and Technology by the Apex Society.
 Maurice was also selected as one of HP’s “50 Tech Tastemakers” in conjunction with Black Web 2.0, and was also selected by Atlanta Tribune as one of 2014's Young Professionals.

 Maurice holds a Bachelor’s degree in Mathematics from Morehouse College and a Masters degree in telecommunications management from Keller Graduate School of Management.